csonuryilmaz/heybot/README.md

 - SWITCH_FROM_ISSUE= Also there is another option to speed up checkout process when you don't use `CACHE_ENABLED`.
 If you have completed development of some issues and you don't need them in the future; by giving its number as value, heybot will convert it into new `ISSUE` so you will save up from local disk space and also it'll be a faster checkout because of `svn switch`.
 - CHECKOUT_IF_SWITCH_FAILS= If switching from an existing issue fails in someway, and you don't want the checkout process to be broken, setting it `true` will checkout project folder in traditional, slower way.

+If you want to execute some command at the end of begin issue process below use below **optional** parameters for SSH credentials and executable.

+- REMOTE_HOST= Hostname or IP of remote machine which has an eligible SSH access with username and password.
+- REMOTE_USER= SSH user's username.
+- REMOTE_PASS= SSH user's password.
+- REMOTE_PORT= If empty, default 22 is assumed.
+Enter integer value if server has custom port for SSH connections.
+- REMOTE_EXEC= Enter any bash command here.
+It may be a simple executable bash file or a combination of piped commands.
+Internally when heybot connected to host by SSH, working directory is user's home directory.
+For example; `/home/onur/` So for successful execution, test your command and be sure it's working on remote host's user home directory.
+Then it'll work in heybot without any problem.
+If entered command contains **$issue** keyword, all occurences will be replaced with the value of **ISSUE** parameter.

 Example:

 ```properties